iscumd/robot_state_controller/drive_mode_switch.md

 to telop operation when pressed.
 This node is aware of robot state, and will stop forwarding either stream if the robot is not in the ACTIVE state.

-This node will boot in ACTIVE and TELEOP.
+This node will boot in ACTIVE and TELEOP (configurable).

 ## Topics